 **Time out** I would like to take a brief recess and take you into some of the experiences that have actually helped to mold my views of Africa.
 I can recall as a young man barely in high school hearing my fathers report about his first trip to Sub-Saharan Africa-Senegal.
 He ran down the experience in very careful detail and actually accompanied his synopsis with lot's of pictures for me to see.
 Outside of the images of South Africa that I had seen as a child this was my first glimpse at Sub-Saharan Africa.
 Now because my father has always been very passionate about Africa the pictures that he showed me were no big surprise.
 What I mean is that the fact that these pictures conveyed through beaches, highways, skyscrapers, and etc. a sense of being in a thriving African town was not really new to me.
 By then I had already been exposed to my father's formal unpaid lectures at local high schools in the predominately black sections of Atlanta, GA.
 His theme and topic was... guess?
 Africa..the theme of his lectures at the high schools was letting these young children of African descent know that their history did not start on the banks of Plymouth Rock, but that it actually began in various parts of Africa with some very relevant civilizations that existed from ancient times up until pre-colonial times.
 The lectures started in Ancient Kemet and usually they progressed into Meroe, Ashanti, Mali, Zimbabwe, and etc. the culminating point of the lecture was the family tree...Our family tree on his Mom's side of the family which he was able trace back to Cape Coast, Ghana.
 The premise being that if children can be optimistic about their past, then they could be optimistic about their future.
 Anyhow, one way that that story relates here is in perceptions....After the lectures the reaction from the students was always the same-kids rushed up to share some conversations with my Dad and were amazed to find out so much more about Africa than they would have imagined.
 Those lectures were my introduction into seeing how one can help reverse the lop sided views that some people have about Africa.
 But over the years I have found that perhaps the most polarizing views about Africa pertain to the women of Africa.
 I can recall some of the questions and comments that I received from different folks around the time that my wife and I were still dating.
 People assumed that because she was from Kenya and Kenya is in Africa that she must not be very self-assured or secure about herself.
 When I told them that just as we have here in the States I am sure that one could probably find some women in Africa that are more passive.
 But for some reason I'd have never personally come across any who fit that mold, including my wife, it was like we were speaking different languages to each other.
 Of course, gradually overtime they began to see that the ideas that they had turned out just to be generalizations...And though this is just another one of my side notes, I think it's useful to the conversation.
 It is about Wairimu, (whom I am very happily married to by the way) by the time we met, she had already been a two-store manager for a local petroleum company in Atlanta, GA- this was long before she had a degree and when she was just 22 years old.
 The entrepreneurial aspirations that she shared with me at the time were to engage in health management facilities in Kenya after she learns the system here.
 I mention my wife's example for two reasons 1) because I think that Wairimu's spirit and determination reminds me a great deal of what the business women that I observed in the parts of Africa that I visited and 2) because I am so proud of her.

-although Africa's business women are already doing a lot to help their respective economies grow, in relation to their population numbers and ratios, Africa's economies are still under utilizing business women.
+So now for the remainder of the post...Why it is so important for Africa to start drawing more upon women owned enterprises as a way to grow economically is what we will now look at.
+To sum it up Africa needs both more women entrepreneurs and more women entrepreneurs to make the transition from micro enterprise to small business or medium sized businesses and large businesses.
+This is because although Africa's business women are already doing a lot to help their respective economies grow, in relation to their population numbers and ratios, Africa's economies are still under utilizing business women.
 Additionally, in most rapid growth economies the high digit growth often comes from the small business sector.
 It should be noted that we are distinguishing small businesses from micro-businesses.
 The number of employees is one of the easiest ways to determine whether a business fits into the micro-business category (6-10 employees) or the small business category(11-50 employees).
 An observation that I have made and heard by others is that although there are some very strong and competitive indigenous businesses and industries within Africa, there seem to be a disproportionately larger number of micro-businesses than their larger cousins the small businesses.
 I believe this is more pronounced in Sub-Saharan Africa than North Africa because of the population trends.
 Sub-Saharan Africa has more women than men the aggregate total that I have heard about is that for every 100 men in SSA there are 102 women.
 In some parts of SSA this is much more acute than in other parts, but if women have more constraints and make up a larger part of the population than men, then that could explain why there is such a gap in Africa between informal1 to 10 person enterprises in Africa versus the formal 11 to 50 person enterprises.
 One more side note here is that large businesses in Africa are fairly abundant, it is the small businesses that usually lead to economic and employment growth since large firms are sometimes just as prone to lay off workers as they are to hiring them.
 This concept has allowed economists and policy makers to isolate the small business sector as the missing link to prosperity in many of Africa's economies.
 Also something that I almost failed to mention is that the majority of Africa's micro enterprise owners are women, so that has allowed economists to go a step beyond just saying Africa needs.
 This is one of the reasons that many of the social investment and micro-credit organizations operating in Africa target women for business development initiatives.
-Below is an excerpt which reinforces some of what was just said:
+Below is an excerpt which reinforces some of what was just said:"...Gerry Finnegan, the director of the ILO Program on Women Entrepreneurs told Voice of America reporter Ruby Ofori, “What has happened is that …the larger businesses are not creating any new jobs.
+The public sector and state-owned enterprises have been cutting back on the number of workers for the past two years.
+Now people are thrown back on their own reserves, and many of them are starting up in businesses on their own.”
+Mr. Finnegan says around 100,000 women in Kenya and 200,000 women in Ethiopia run small businesses that have the potential to grow and employ more people if they are able to obtain the right support and funding.
+These businesses range from trading and services to handicrafts, tailoring, small-scale manufacturing and food processing..."

 Source: VOA News